 Project Proposal Details

-KYOSA & Save the Children Building Community Student Programs to Engage and Sustain More Students in Out-of-School Time STEM
+KYOSA & Save the Children Summer of STEM Mini-Grants

-KYOSA & Save the Children are pleased to invite your application for a KYOSA mini-grant to support building community student programs to engage and sustain more students in out-of school time STEM.
+KYOSA & Save the Children are pleased to invite your application for a KYOSA mini-grant to support building community student programs to engage and sustain more students in out-of-school time STEM.

-Refer to the invitation email you received for more information about the grant opportunity.
-The grant period will be June 1st - August 16th, 2023.
+Refer to the grant guidelines for more information about the grant opportunity.
+The grant period will be June 1st - August 31st, 2023.
 The application is due April 24th, 2023.
 It is anticipated that awards will be announced by May 1st, 2023.
-An impact report will be due August 31st, 2023.
+An impact report will be due September 30, 2023.

 If you have any questions about this application, please email kyosa@savechildren.org with subject line “KYOSA Mini-Grant Query.”